 In this paper I experimentally investigate the role which quantum fluctuations can play in the local search which reverse annealing implements.
 This is done by using specialized Hamiltonians which represent hard problems for the annealer (although not necessarily hard in the computational sense) and have sets of local minima in their energy landscape where fluctuations are enhanced.
 I also show that the anneal offsets can be used to guide the search by locally enhancing fluctuations on some parts of the system.
 The technique of locally enhancing fluctuations is reminiscent of the methods proposed in \cite{Chancellor16c}, and provides some experimental validation of these concepts.

+To do this, I construct problems where there is a planted solution which is guaranteed to have the lowest energy, but which does not support strong quantum fluctuations, but fluctuations can be increased by paying an energy cost.
+I study structures which include both ``gadgets'' which involve binary variables which, in some configurations, can be flipped with no energy penalty.
+I also investigate higher than binary variables encoded into ``chains'' which have a ``soft'' configuration where small changes have little or not effect on their energy, but start in a configuration where a small change has a large effect.
+I also study the effects of anneal offsets which can locally increase or suppress fluctuations.

 I use these fluctuations to trade off optimality in solutions for flexibility, in other words find solutions which are a bit less optimal, but for which certain variables can be changed at little or no cost.